Review checklist book

 3. Sending Payment Reminders

 • Pre-Due Date Reminders: Alert customers of imminent due dates to encourage prompt payments.
-These reminders improve payment history and reduce days delinquent.

 • Post-Due Date Reminders: Follow up on late accounts by emailing or using automated messages.
-Prompt reminders minimize outstanding payments and the risk of unpaid invoices.

-• Escalation Notices: Consistently send reminders to unpaid accounts after multiple attempts.
-Escalation efforts may involve mentioning potential collection agency involvement.
-For instance, you can send stronger reminders.
+• Escalation efforts may involve mentioning potential collection agency involvement.
+For instance, you can send more substantial reminders.

-How Xenett Helps
+How Accounting Software Helps

 • Automates the scheduling and sending of payment reminders, saving time for your receivable team.